pratham40/Netflix_Clone/README.md

 # Netflix_Clone
-In This Repository I make a Login/Sign Up Interface Page of Netflix using HTML,CSS,Talwind CSS.
+In This Repository I make a Login/Sign Up Interface Page of Netflix using HTML,CSS,Talwind CSS,Javascript.